 Configuration

 Clarissa can be configured via a config file or environment variables.
-The only required setting is your OpenRouter API key.
+It supports multiple LLM providers including cloud APIs and local inference.

 API Key Setup